Skip to main content

 16 mentions Positive Neutral Negative

-The grinding aspect of the game is widely criticized for being tedious and unfulfilling, with players noting the exorbitant prices of items and the slow pace of earning currency.
-Combat is described as frustrating due to enemies being overly powerful, leading to a slog of repetitive battles and fetch quests.
-Overall, the grinding feels forced and detracts from the enjoyment of the game, making it a chore rather than a rewarding experience.
+The grinding aspect of the game is widely criticized for being tedious and unfulfilling, with players noting the high costs of items and the slow pace of earning currency and experience.
+Combat is described as frustrating due to enemies' overwhelming strength and frequent critical hits, making battles feel like a slog.
+Overall, the grinding is seen as a major detractor, contributing to a lack of engaging content and a sense of monotony throughout the gameplay experience.

-• “The game itself would be over quickly if you didn't spend that much time grinding for levels, the first few hours of which is so tedious that I almost stopped playing (although the grinding got less annoying a few hours in).”
+• “The game itself would be over quickly if you didn't spend so much time grinding for levels.
+The first few hours of which are so tedious that I almost stopped playing, although the grinding got less annoying a few hours in.”

 • atmosphere